retutch/retutch.github.io/README.md

-# Tutch in react
+# Tutch

 This provides a mostly-function Tutch + React + Codemirror 6 environment.

+The core functionality of Tutch is available as an NPM package, see <https://github.com/retutch/tutch>.

-See in action at <https://retutch.github.io/>
+See in action at <https://retutch.github.io/> --- this repository automatically deploys to that URL.